alumni_lookup

 Page background Warm neutral (bg-gray-50 or custom warm)

-Card background bg-white with soft shadow
+Card background bg-white with shadow overflow-hidden sm:rounded-lg

 When a Page Feels Sterile